arsy786/spring-boot-microservices-2/README.md

 | Scalable & reliable | Complex testing |

-<ins>Deciding between a Monolithic or Microservices Architecture for you project
+<ins>Deciding between a Monolithic or Microservices Architecture for your project

 For choosing a monolithic architecture: